-Less than one oil and gas support vessel per day was recorded transiting through the Seagreen site, which aligns with the 2017 validation data.
+An average of two oil and gas support vessels per day were recorded within the study area, with less than one oil and gas support vessel per day was recorded transiting through the Seagreen site itself.
+This aligns with the findings of the 2017 validation data.
 All oil and gas support vessels within the study area were observed to be in transit, with the most common destinations transmitted via AIS being Aberdeen and Montrose.